 Rainbow Bridge is a famous poem about what happens to pets after they die.
 There are two different poems: a prose poem and a rhyming poem.

-Upon death, pets go to a special meadow near heaven where they play together.
+Upon death, any animal who was special to a human goes to a meadow near heaven where they play together.
 It's always sunny there and no one is ever troubled or in pain.
-The pets are happy and healthy, but they miss the owners they left behind.
-Once their owner passes, the two are reunited and they cross the titular rainbow bridge together into heaven.
+The pets are happy and healthy, but they are always looking for the person they left behind.
+Once their owner passes, they are reunited and they cross the titular rainbow bridge together.

 You have may have heard of this poem if you've worked with animals or been on websites themed around animals.
 The poem gets cited constantly but, surprisingly, the actual origin of the original poem is uncertain.
 It is speculated to have been written in the 1980s or 1990s.